giladnavot/Citi-camunda/.swm/introduction-to-the-dashboard.6dh9j24g.sw.md

 ## unassigned Function

-The `unassigned` function is a part of the `tasks` function.
+The <SwmToken path="/webapps/frontend/ui/cockpit/client/scripts/pages/dashboard.js" pos="295:1:1" line-data="                  unassigned: function(done) {">`unassigned`</SwmToken> function is a part of the <SwmToken path="/webapps/frontend/ui/cockpit/client/scripts/pages/dashboard.js" pos="248:1:1" line-data="          tasks: function(next) {">`tasks`</SwmToken> function.
 It is used to count the tasks that are unassigned.

 ```javascript
                   unassigned: function(done) {